daviddev90/daviddev90.github.io/_posts/2023-08-08-node~NodeJS_connect_to_MySQL_and_React.md

 Directly putting user inputs into queries is DANGEROUS.
 I strongly recommend you always use prepared statements.

-Of course, this is just a basic first-step to prevent SQL injection.
+Of course, this is just an essential first step to prevent SQL injection.

 ### 2. CORS Policy